wemiprog/kitob/README.md

  - Upload the whole repo to your root folder of the hosting
  - Get a translation as .SQL-file and make it a database
  - Hope it works 😜
+ - Better information will come one day (maybe)

 ## Technologies
 Backend is coded in PHP, accessing MySQL-Databases